Pleio/localbox/README.md

 Installation
 ------------
-1. Make sure php5*-amqp is installed.
-2. Enable the plugin localbox, and make sure the plugin is also enabled for all subsites.
+1. Enable the plugin localbox, and make sure the plugin is also enabled for all subsites.
-3. Use the script to provision a full update.
+2. Use the script to provision a full update.

 Now the plugin automatically sends all deltas into RabbitMQ.
 Use the Pleio bundle in Localbox to process the queue.